sadiyameem/puzzle-game/README.md

 - CSS
 - JavaScript

+# Motivation
+I wanted to do this because I never made a game like this before and I thought it was interesting.

 # Challenges/Learning
 - A challenge was to make the game appear on my browser there were a lot of errors and bugs.
 - I learned how to make a game I never made before and I overcame obstacles.